Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Discussion

 It is also important to discuss how further increases in $\Ri_d$ may affect dynamics.
 If the vertical domain extent were large enough, the unstratified regions would be unaffected by any change in $\Ri_d$.
 While high $\Ri_d$ may suppress turbulent activity across the thermocline, there must be some interface between the buoyancy affected region and the unstratified active turbulence.
 This will subsequently lead to the strong vertical shearing at the thermocline edges, and a suppression of the KV within the thermocline.
 For this reason we speculate that higher $\Ri_d$ will fall into the same `strongly stratified' regime identified herein, where vertical motions will develop in response to the vertical shearing, leading to waves propagating on the stratified-unstratified interfaces.
 Differences will occur regarding how deeply vertical flow structures may penetrate into the strongly stratified regions, which will subsequently limit the extent of vigorous mixing.
 However, we speculate the fundamental features that separate weakly and strongly stratified wakes will be maintained as $\Ri_d$ is increased.

 Using the volume-integrated KE and PE budgets we have also identified the energy pathway between the power input associated with the cylinder drag, $P_d$, through to irreversible mixing of the buoyancy field, which we approximate using the destruction rate of the scaled buoyancy variance, $\mathcal{X}$.
 The power input $P_d$ is proportional to the cylinder drag coefficient, which we find varies strongly with $\Rey_d$, due to the moderate Reynolds numbers, and $\Ri_d$, due to the suppression of turbulence across the thermocline when stratification is strong.
 The strongly stratified regime reduces drag by at least 15\% compared to the weakly stratified wake.
 The power loss from drag arises as a source term for time-averaged kinetic energy, which is balanced primarily by TKE production, although there are notable contributions from viscous KE dissipation (due to the moderate Reynolds numbers) and, in the case of the strongly stratified wake, the mean buoyancy flux and KE transport terms.
-The latter two arise due to the large-scale standing waves that reversibly exchange energy between the KE and PE reservoirs.
+The latter two arise due to the large-scale stationary waves that reversibly exchange energy between the KE and PE reservoirs.
 We show that this mean buoyancy flux can be as large as the turbulent buoyancy flux, although separating transport processes from this mean buoyancy flux is challenging and dependent on the construction of the integration volume.
 The sum of the buoyancy flux and KE transport terms reaches approximately 8\% of $P_d$ when in the strongly stratified regime, doubling from approximately 4\% when stratification is weakest.
-A key difference between these processes is that transport in the weakly stratified wake is concentrated in the narrow, energetic wake, while the strongly stratified wakes lead to wide-spread transport and buoyancy fluxes, due to the standing waves.
+A key difference between these processes is that transport in the weakly stratified wake is concentrated in the narrow energetic wake which has not yet dissipated/mixed all the produced TKE from shear.
+In contrast, the strongly stratified wakes lead to wide-spread transport and buoyancy fluxes, due to stationary internal waves.